Back to Silas S. Brown's home page

 - The engine and graphics have been overhauled, with consequently different file formats.
 Thankfully the new engine does away with the "action", the "visuals" and the grid-lines, although the invisible mode is still present in puzzles 6 and 13.
 The grid is slightly larger (22x16 instead of 22x15).

 - The rules have been modified.
 For example it's now possible to push balls (but not blocks) out of lasers without stepping into the beam.
 (This is necessary in Puzzle 1 and might perplex someone used to the old rules.)
-The "demo puzzle" now pauses and explains what's happening, and solutions for the first three puzzles are provided even in the unregistered version (it's on the Options menu).
+The "demo puzzle" now pauses and explains what's happening.

 Rescue RoverI don't know how much Bolo Adventures influenced the graphically superior Rescue Rover (Softdisk 1991-93), but the latter's puzzles are trivial by comparison.
 In room 5 push the crate right five squares to line up with the ball; room 7 doesn't need the ball (just the flying thing); in room 8 bridge-build right then go anti-clockwise and push top-left island's block one space left before going clockwise and starting to build the second bridge at bottom left; room 9 block middle robots first and push top ball right and bottom up and right before blocking bottom robots and pushing glider; the only half-serious challenge in the unregistered version is room 10, where, after the obvious card collecting and mirror moving, and sliding mirrors to get rid of the robots, it is necessary to move the newly-accessible mirror down (but not to the very bottom) and right (and up 2, down 1 and right) then bring the other mirror around to create a rightward beam which the new mirror can then be positioned to deflect onto the lasers.